 Method:

 I will prepare recombinant SP-D protein and incubate this with yeast cells in a microtiter plate at various concentrations.
-I will analyze the plates for agglutination of Cryptococci and extract RNA for further qualitative and quantitative analysis using qPCR and RNA-seq.
+I will analyze the plates for agglutination of Cryptococci and extract RNA for further qualitative and quantitative analysis using RTqPCR and RNA-seq.

-For each aim I will use a variety of high throughput methods (qPCR and RNA-seq) and functional profiling to identify enriched pathways during the early phase of C. neoformans adaptation to the host lung environment.
+For each aim I will use a variety of high throughput methods (RTqPCR and RNA-seq) and functional profiling to identify enriched pathways during the early phase of C. neoformans adaptation to the host lung environment.
 I will analyze the transcriptome of C. neoformans over a time-course and examine the transcriptional response to identify the genes that are transcribed under these selective environmental pressures which may lead to micro-evolutionary adaptation of C. neoformans in the host lung.

 Challenges:

 Going from yeast cultures to gene expression results involves a multi-step approach including harvesting cells, RNA isolation, removal of genomic DNA, cDNA synthesis and qPCR/RNA-seq.
-This multi-step approach can introduce inter- and intra-variation which must be normalized in order to make sense of the data produced.
+This multi-step approach can introduce inter- and intra- sample variation which must be normalized in order to make sense of the data produced.

 During culture of yeast cells under different experimental conditions the amount of mRNA produced may vary considerably.
 In order to control for this inter-sample variation I will normalize RNA levels by spiking in a 1:100 ratio of methanol-fixed Schizosaccaromyces pombe.
 This will allow me to compare the effects of environmental stimuli in a qualitative and quantitative manner.